 image

-is itself a duplicate of
+is itself largely a

-, so this would be a lot of almost-identical methods.
+, so this would be a lot of duplication.

 The only part of these methods that differs is the part that computes